Travel plans, travel plan statements and advice

 The team can provide a consultancy to developers to produce travel information packs and travel plans for developments with travel plan conditions.

-The council's Travel Plans Team can be commissioned to provide tailored support charged based on officer time plus any expenses, for example, site visits.
+The Travel Plans Team can be commissioned to provide tailored support charged based on officer time plus any expenses, for example, site visits.
 This fee would be in addition to any monitoring fees required.